Shopify/toxiproxy/README.md

 ### 4. Logging

 There are the following log levels: panic, fatal, error, warn or warning, info, debug and trace.
-The level could be updated via environmental variable `LOG_LEVEL`.
+The level could be updated via environment variable `LOG_LEVEL`.

 ### Toxics